symphonycms/wg/docs/working/understanding-xslt.markdown

 If you can parse the above and identify the two entries and the various nodes that comprise them, then congratulations... you’re already conversant in XML!
 (You must have a really fantastic teacher.)
 And you’ll be glad to know that XSLT is itself an XML format, which means you already have a basic understanding of its syntax!

-type="note"
+> ###### Note
+>

-This is all simplified, of course.
+> This is all simplified, of course.
 There are lots of little rules and wrinkles that you’ll have to learn.
 For instance, XML is a very strict language and most use cases require it to be well-formed—meaning elements must be nested properly, closed properly, contain only valid characters, and so on.
 But we’ll cover most of those rules as we go along.
 No need to get bogged down right now.

 So, as I was saying above, once the XSLT processor loads an XML source document, it begins stepping through its nodes, one by one.
 Let’s look at the XML for your Home view to see how this works.
 You can see the source for yourself at http://example.com/?debug, but I’ll paste a sample here for reference: